Selling a house to relocate?

 Another option you may consider is holding onto your home and selling after you have moved.
-This largely depends on your financial circumstances, if you can afford to purchase or rent in your new home while keeping your current home.
-This can often be the case if you are relocating for work and your company is covering the cost of your living accommodation.
+This largely depends on your financial circumstances and whether you can afford to purchase or rent a new property while keeping your current home.
+This may be the case if you are relocating for work and your company is covering the cost of your living accommodation.

 How can I gauge how quickly my property will sell?

 Using these resources, you can check what has sold in your local area, what prices have been achieved and how long they have spent on the market.
 Also, have a look at similar properties on the market, this will give you an indication of what you are competing against.